Order of the Niger

 The Order of the Niger (OON) is the second highest national award in Nigeria.
 It was instituted in 1963 and is junior to the Order of the Federal Republic (OFR), the highest order of merit in the country.

 Award

-The two highest honours, the Grand Commander of the Order of the Federal Republic (GCFR), and Grand Commander in the Order of the Niger(GCON), are awarded to the president and vice-president, respectively.
+The two highest honours, the Grand Commander of the Order of the Federal Republic (GCFR), and Grand Commander of the Order of the Niger (GCON), are awarded to the president and vice-president, respectively.
 The presiding judge in the Supreme Court and the chairman of the Senate are, respectively, a qualitative and ex officio Grand Commander of the Order of the Niger.

 Grades

 Nigeria followed the British example in the form and structure of the order.
 Similarly, there are post-nominal letters for members of the Order of the Niger.